jav8319/sunshine-path/README.md

 ## Usage

-Go to jjjjjjjjjjjjjjjjjj, then start the quiz. once quiz is completed a prompt will confirm who has the hieghst score and the initial page will be loaded.
+Go to https://jav8319.github.io/sunshine-path/, then start the quiz. once quiz is completed a prompt will confirm who has the hieghst score and the initial page will be loaded.

 ## Questions